A comprehensive resource for safe and responsible laser use

 - CANADA: Canadian Aviation Regulations for directed bright light source

-- EUROPEAN UNION: Call for EU-wide restrictions on laser pointers
+- EUROPEAN UNION: 2010 call for EU-wide restrictions on laser pointers

 - NEW ZEALAND: High-power laser pointers (above 1 mW) restricted